gruntwork-io/docs/_docs-sources/pipelines/upgrading/index.md

 - Ability to add users to your GitHub Organization and the Gruntwork Developer Portal
 - Permissions to create secrets in GitHub repositories

-## Token Setup
+## GitHub Personal Access Token Setup

-Pipelines uses several tokens across workflows, with each token possessing only the minimal set of permissions necessary for its specific task.
-To uphold the principle of least privilege for each token, we advise maintaining two distinct users: the pre-existing CI user and a new CI Read Only user.
-The CI Read Only user should have access to read your infrastructure-live repository, infrastructure-modules repository (if applicable), and the Gruntwork Library.
+Pipelines uses several GitHub Personal Access Tokens (PATs) across workflows, with each PAT possessing only the minimal set of permissions necessary for its specific task.
+To uphold the principle of least privilege for each PAT, we advise maintaining two distinct users: the pre-existing CI user and a new CI Read Only user.
+The CI Read Only user should have access to read your `infrastructure-live` repository, `infrastructure-modules` repository (if applicable), and the Gruntwork Library.

-### Creating a CI Read Only User
+### Create a CI Read Only User

 Follow the steps on [signing up a new GitHub account](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account) to create a new user.
-If you have an e-mail address for your existing CI user, we recommend using plus addressing, such as `ci+read-only@your-domain.com`, as the e-mail address for the new account.
+If you have an email address for your existing CI user, we recommend using plus addressing, such as `ci+read-only@your-domain.com`, as the email address for the new account.

 Add the new user to your GitHub org, adding it to a Team with read only access to your `infrastructure-live` and `infrastructure-modules` repository (if applicable).
 Follow the steps on [adding a user to the Gruntwork Developer portal](../../developer-portal/invite-team.md) to grant the CI Read Only user access to the Gruntwork Library.

-### Creating tokens for Workflows
+### Create GitHub Personal Access Tokens for GitHub Actions Workflows

+Next, create the following PATs for the new CI Read Only user.
+We'll use these tokens shortly.

 - `GRUNTWORK_CODE_ACCESS_TOKEN`: Classic token with READ access to repos.
 This should should be associated with the `CI Read Only` user created in [creating a CI Read only user](#creating-a-ci-read-only-user).
-- `PIPELINES_DISPATCH_TOKEN`: Fine Grained token that only has workflow permissions to execute workflows in the `infrastructure-pipelines` repository.
+- `PIPELINES_DISPATCH_TOKEN`: Fine-grained token that only has workflow permissions to execute workflows in the `infrastructure-pipelines` repository.
 This token should be associated with your existing CI user.
 - `INFRA_LIVE_ACCESS_TOKEN`: Fine grained token with READ and WRITE access to your `infrastructure-live` repository.
 This token should be associated with your existing CI user.

 ## Creating your infrastructure-pipelines repository

-Pipelines uses a dual-repository approach to isolate infrastructure as code (IaC) code definitions and IaC deployment mechanisms.
-This approach signifies that a single, highly secured repository, with write access limited to a specific group of administrators, contains both the code responsible for deploying your IaC and the access to your AWS accounts.
-Workflows within this repository leverage OpenId Connect (OIDC) and AWS IAM roles for creating short-lived session credentials, as opposed to storing long-lived credentials as secrets.
+Pipelines separates code (IaC) and deployment using two different git repositories.
+One repository holds both the deployment code and the AWS account access, and assigns write privileges only to a select group of admins.
+This repository uses OpenID Connect and AWS IAM roles to generate temporary session credentials, avoiding the need to store long-lasting secrets.

 We strongly recommend naming this repository `infrastructure-pipelines`.
 All code generated assumes the repository will be located at `<your GitHub Organization>/infrastructure-pipelines`, so using a different name will require manual work on your behalf.